+'''

 -emu_type Type

+'''

 Start an emulator of a different type.
 For example, to start the lock-counter emulator, use -emu_type lcnt.
-(The emulator must already be built.
+You can get the current type at run-time using erlang:system_info(build_type).
+(The emulator of this type must already be built.
 Use the configure option --enable-lock-counter to build the lock-counter emulator.)